Gisgar3/StableBot/README.md

 # StableBot
-A bot for Discord; developed JavaScript (Node.JS), using Discord.JS
+A bot for Discord; developed with JavaScript (Node.JS), using Discord.JS